pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ## Summary

-In this section you learned about using actions in Github (CI/CD).
+In this section you learned about using actions in GitHub (CI/CD).
 In the [next section](./6-data-publication.md) we are diving into data publication.
-Notice that you can also use GIT CI/CD mechanisms to deploy or evaluate metadata and data services.
+Notice that you can also use Git CI/CD mechanisms to deploy or evaluate metadata and data services.